 Urban Ecosystems: The Wildlife Among Us

 Urban ecosystems are complex interfaces where human structures and nature meet.
 These environments can support a surprising diversity of wildlife, ranging from birds and small mammals to insects and sometimes even larger species like coyotes or deer.
-Often, these species have adapted to the unique conditions of urban life, exploiting opportunities such as scraps or shelter provided by buildings.
+Often, these species have adapted to the unique conditions of urban life, exploiting opportunities such as food scraps or shelter provided by buildings.
 Parks, gardens, and green roofs are becoming increasingly important refuges for urban wildlife, offering habitats that can sustain them within the city limits.

 The presence of wildlife in urban settings is not only beneficial for the ecological health of these areas but also enhances the quality of life for city residents.
 For example, birds and pollinators play crucial roles in controlling pests and pollinating plants, including those in urban gardens and parks.
 Additionally, the opportunity to interact with nature in urban settings has been shown to improve human health and well-being.
 However, as cities grow, these urban ecosystems face pressures from habitat loss, pollution, and human-wildlife conflicts, requiring dedicated strategies for conservation.